-According to the USDA, food insecurity means that the "consistent access to adequate food is limited by a lack of money and other resources at times during the year."
+According to the USDA, food insecurity occurs when "consistent access to adequate food is limited by a lack of money and other resources at times during the year."
 In Spokane, it is estimated that 1 in 5 children live in food insecure households.
 Food security for a household in Spokane is dependent on two things: the existence of a secure and robust supply network that produces food and brings it to market; and the economic ability of a household to access it.
-This plan addresses both elements of food security with specific strategies in different planning sectors.
-The COVID-19 crisis demonstrated the vulnerability of global and national food networks to disruption.
-Despite our location within a large agricultural region, Spokane has grown overly dependent on these external networks for food.
 This Sustainability Action Plan addresses Spokane's ability to ensure household food security for all residents.

 Under HW Strategy 1, Spokane will strengthen our local food supply network to decrease dependency on global networks.

-Actions TL 8.4 & WR 4.5 are designed to preserve local farmlands from development.
-Action EP 1.3 will improve the viability of local businesses, including those involved in food production and processing.
+Actions in the TL & WR chapters help protect farmlands while action EP 1.3 will improve the viability of local businesses, including those involved in food production and processing.
 About 18% of Spokane residents fall below the federal poverty level.
-20 This directly impacts the ability of many households to purchase food.
-EP Strategies 3.1 through 3.5 will, over time, improve the economic well-being of working-class households and reduce unemployment.
-Strategies EP 2.2 and WD 2.1 will address hunger in the short-term, by supporting programs which divert excess food from commercial and institutional kitchens to those in need.
+21 That is why this plan recommends actions to both strengthen household income and divert edible food to those in need.

 GOAL 2.
-Implement climate adaption strategies into emergency and disaster response
+Implement climate adaptation strategies into emergency and disaster response

 Strategy 3.
-Include climate impacts in disaster and emergency management response Priority Actions HW 3.1 Finalize Climate Vulnerability Assessment by 2021 HW 3.2 Ensure City's disaster and emergency management plans include specific strategies to prepare for vulnerabilities identified in the Climate Vulnerability Assessment HW 3.3 Partner with regional emergency and disaster response teams to ensure a regional approach is used to responds to any future crises or challenge HW 3.4 Develop regional plan to respond to increase heat and wildfire smoke for vulnerable populations, including identifying public buildings for cooling and clean air centers
+Include climate impacts in disaster and emergency management response Priority Actions 11) A/ 2 1 , / HW 3.1 Finalize Climate Vulnerability Assessment by 2021 HW 3.2 Ensure City's disaster and emergency management plans include specific strategies to prepare for vulnerabilities identified in the Climate Vulnerability Assessment and from other relevant sources HW 3.3 Partner with regional emergency and disaster response teams to ensure a regional approach is used to respond to any future crisis or challenge HW 3.4 Develop regional plan to respond to impacts of increased heat and wildfire smoke on vulnerable populations, including identifying public buildings to function as cooling and clean air centers and addressing associated mental health needs